Category

 The "Word Diet" series began in January 2020.
 It was right as the world was being engulfed by the pandemic.

-Telework became widely encouraged, and text-based communication using tools like Teams rapidly spread.
+Telework became widely recommended, and text-based communication using tools like Teams rapidly spread.

-That's why, in the third installment, I urgently proposed the following three rules for the telework era:
+That's why, in the third installment, I urgently proposed the following three principles for the telework era:

 In that article, I wrote as follows:

 Telework is prompting a reevaluation of useless habits that have persisted out of inertia.
 Language is one such habit.
-Words bloated with servile expressions and katakana loanwords no longer cut it.
+Words bloated with servile expressions and katakana loanwords are no longer acceptable.

 This prediction has proven partly right and partly wrong.

-First, the accurate part: In tools like Teams, communication is direct—no need for long-winded introductions, just the essential points.
+First, the accurate part: In tools like Teams, communication is direct—no need for long-winded introductions, just write what's necessary.
 Furthermore, reasonable people understand that a simple "like" signifies agreement, eliminating the need for written replies every time.

-The proliferation of such chat services has certainly helped achieve a form of verbal dieting in business settings.
+I believe the proliferation of such chat services has indeed led to a certain degree of language streamlining in business settings.

 But overall, the prediction might have been "wrong."
-Amid the disaster of the COVID-19 pandemic, hasn't Japanese communication actually deteriorated somewhat?
+Amid the disaster of the COVID-19 pandemic, Japanese communication has arguably deteriorated slightly.

-Haven't you ever felt, when reading official announcements or news reports during the pandemic, "Why do they have to use such convoluted phrasing?"
-For example, instead of simply saying "We are declaring a state of emergency," they often used phrases like "We are issuing a state of emergency declaration."
-It seemed like they deliberately chose obscure wording for things everyone wanted to know.
+Haven't you ever felt, when reading official announcements or news reports during the pandemic, "Why do they deliberately use such confusing phrasing?"
+For example, instead of simply saying "We declare a state of emergency," they often used phrases like "We issue a state of emergency declaration."
+It seemed like they deliberately chose confusing language for things everyone wanted to know.

-I suspect that in this unprecedented crisis, there's been an overuse of "proposal-style rhetoric" – phrasing designed to avoid being questioned or criticized.
+I suspect that during this unprecedented crisis, there was an overuse of "proposal-style rhetoric" – phrasing designed to avoid being questioned or criticized.

 Also, and I've noticed this even before the pandemic, honorific language has become more excessive than when I was young.
 Back then, we'd call client feedback "returns" or "red marks," but once someone started saying "honorable returns" or "honorable summaries," before long everyone was using those terms.
 Once honorific language becomes excessive, it's hard to ever go back.

-Broadly speaking, the reason for this phenomenon is probably "to avoid being disliked."
+Broadly speaking, the reason for these phenomena is likely "to avoid being disliked."

-If everyone keeps doing this, the world will become increasingly difficult to live in.
+If everyone keeps doing this, it just makes the world harder and harder to live in.
 I think we need to put the brakes on somewhere.

 Question what's "taken for granted" and take that courageous first step!

-Actually, this idea of "questioning what's taken for granted" is exactly what I do in my main job as a copywriter.
+Actually, this idea of "questioning what's taken for granted" is the very essence of my main job as a copywriter.

-In terms of providing a fresh perspective by asking, "Isn't that just an assumption?" about things considered common sense, it's no different from what I always do.
+In terms of providing a fresh perspective on things considered common sense—asking, "Isn't that just an assumption?"—it's no different from what I do every day.

 My book "Word Diet," written from this perspective, has been read by many people, thanks to you.

 However, even those who resonated with the book seem to find actually practicing word dieting requires courage.
-I've been told more than once or twice, "I read your 'Ban the 'Let Me Do It' Phrase' book!" (laughs).
+I've been told more than once or twice, "I read your 'Ban the 'I'll Do It for You' Phrase' book!" (laughs).
 It sounds like a joke, but it really is difficult.

 A common question I get during lectures is, "If I diet my words, won't people think I'm being rude and dislike me?"

-Instead of trying to cover it up with confusing wording, I think you should be prepared to face the possibility of being disliked.
+Instead of trying to cover it up with confusing wording, I think you should brace yourself for the possibility of being disliked.
 Trying too hard to avoid being disliked and ending up with distorted writing is the real problem.

 If you still find it hard to take that first step, try just this much:

-If you feel tempted to write "I had the honor of doing it," rewrite it as "I did it."
+If you feel like writing "I had the honor of doing it," rewrite it as "I did it."

 Instead of "I was honored to receive the award," write "I received the award."
 It doesn't feel rude or sarcastic at all, right?

-Why not muster your courage and start a little word diet today?
+Why not muster your courage and start a little word diet today, even if it's just a little at a time?